-It’s always exciting to hike a new trail, especially one that you didn’t realize was there before.
-This was Buzzard Hill for me, which was a mere 40 minutes from my home.
+It’s exciting to hike a new trail, especially one you didn’t realize was there before.
+This was the Buzzard Hill hike for me, which was a short drive from my home.

 The 3.5-mile out-and-back hike to Buzzard Hill by way of the Appalachian Trail may not have been on my list before, but I’m glad this hike found me.

 This wooded hike wows with a creek crossing, a small waterfall and west-facing views at Buzzard Hill.
-Even better, the trail wasn’t unbearably crowded on a Saturday.
+The trail also wasn’t unbearably crowded on a Saturday.

 |Elevation Gain||790 feet|